 Generally, the terms ‘avert’ and ‘minimize’ are used to refer to mitigation and adaptation respectively, whereas the term ‘address’ refers to actions to deal with climate change impacts that have not been or cannot be avoided.
 The debate about Loss and Damage goes years back with the origin of the debate dating back to 1991 during the negotiations that resulted in the establishment of the UNFCCC.
 However, only in 2007, the concept appeared in the UN's Official documents during COP13.
 The "Bali Action Plan", adopted at COP-13, referred to “disaster risk reduction strategies and means to address loss and damage” in its section on adaptation.

 Vulnerability to climate change differs among and within regions.
 Up to 3.6 billion people live in areas that are highly vulnerable to climate change.
-Those countries and regions with Managing losses and damages may be more challenging for locations with unsustainable development patterns (i.e., exploitation of natural resources), inequity, and high levels of climate-sensitivity.
+Those countries and regions with Managing losses and damages may be more challenging for locations with unsustainable development patterns (i.e., exploitation of natural resources), inequity, and high levels of climate sensitivity.
 This is particularly true for developing countries, that suffer from financial, governance, and institutional capacity shortcomings.
-Policy and institutions need strengthening in order to comprehensively address the issue.
+Policy and institutions need strengthening to comprehensively address the issue.